Skip to content

 3. Incomplete or incorrect data

-Common errors: missing second surname on Spanish documents, missing support number on the DNI, relationship not declared for minors aged 14 to 17, dates of birth inconsistent with the document type.
+Common errors: missing second surname on Spanish documents, missing support number on the DNI, relationship not declared when a minor travels, dates of birth inconsistent with the document type.

 4. Cancellation not reported